Military history of Romania: Principality of Romania (1866–1881)

 The Romanian War of Independence was a military conflict from 1877 to 1878.
 Fought as a part of the larger Russo-Turkish War, the conflict saw the Principality of Romania, at the time a nominal vassal of the Ottoman Empire, gain its independence from the Sublime Porte.

 Kingdom of Romania (1881–1947)

+Royal Romanian Army

 The Kingdom of Romania was an active belligerent in the following military conflicts: